KeenRivals/brashear.me/content/2016-02-26-fix-non-working-g930-headset-after-windows-10-upgrade.markdown

 title: Fix non-working G930 headset after Windows 10 upgrade
 date: 2016-02-26 20:23:00 -0500
 tags: windows
+summary: I like my [Logitech G930 wireless headset](http://amzn.to/1Qj2vbV), but I also like running Windows 10 Preview builds.
+It seems like after every upgrade my headset stops working.
+I simply get no audio out of it.
+Reinstalling the application does not solve the problem.
+After every upgrade, I follow these steps to fix the audio.

 I like my [Logitech G930 wireless headset](http://amzn.to/1Qj2vbV), but I also like running Windows 10 Preview builds.
 It seems like after every upgrade my headset stops working.
 I simply get no audio out of it.
 Reinstalling the application does not solve the problem.
 After every upgrade, I follow these steps to fix the audio: